piternet/code-readability-thesis/README.md

 ## Repository contents

-- `data/`: Contains survey data
+- `data/`: Contains survey data and CSV files with aggregated survey data and extracted features used for model training.
-- 'snippets': Example Go code snippets used in the survey and then for model training.
+- `snippets/`: Example Go code snippets used in the survey and then for model training.
 - `src/`: Source code for feature extraction and model training.

 ## Prerequisites